8 Science-Backed Things You Can Do Now To Help You Live Longer

 8. Take steps to counter chronic stress.

-The good news: Many of the suggestions mentioned above (nutrient-rich diet low in refined carbs, getting plenty of sleep, engaging in daily movement) go a long way in curbing chronic stress that could speed the aging process.
+Many of the suggestions mentioned above (nutrient-rich diet low in refined carbs, supplementation, getting plenty of sleep, engaging in daily movement) go a long way in curbing chronic stress that could speed the aging process.
 In addition to these, consider deep breathing, yoga, meditation, or seeing a therapist.